EatMoreChicken/ta-crontoolkit/README.md

 ## Random To-Dos
 - [ ] The `cronlistruns.py` has a default limit of `43200`, which might be too high.
 - [ ] Update the command limits to use a `limits.conf` if possible.
+- [ ] Add support for second repeats?
+- [ ] Add check to see if cron schedule is valid and just return an error for that specific item instead of not running the search at all.
+Currently the search just errors about and doesn't return any results if a cron schedule is invalid.
+- [ ] Update `cronlistruns` to return `first_trigger_time` and `last_trigger_time`.
+(Update dashboards to use this instead of `max()` and `min()`)
+- [ ] Base searches for dashboard.
+- [ ] Make a macro for the dashboard's time evals.